decisionhub/documentation/docs/collect-submissions/2-setup-form.md

 ### Customize the Identifier question

-Each Arbitrium form has a mandatory **Identifier** question.
-Your candidates' responses to this question will be used to identify them across the Arbitrium for your review committee.
+Each DecisionHub form has a mandatory **Identifier** question.
+Your candidates' responses to this question will be used to identify them across the DecisionHub for your review committee.

 You can customize this question for your form by changing the **Question Text** or **Question Description**.